aau-claaudia/hpc/docs/ai-lab/additional-guides/building-your-own-container-image.md

 It is possible to define and build your own container images with Singularity.
-Lets try creating a Singularity container image with Python and pip installed.
+Lets try creating a simple Singularity container image with Python and pip installed.

-!!! info "Another way to build containers using Cotainr"
-    You also have the option to use a software called [cotainr](creating-a-conda-environment.md) to build containers.
-We have a guide on how to install a Conda environment with Cotainr [here](creating-a-conda-environment.md).

 First we need to create a [Singularity definition file](https://docs.sylabs.io/guides/3.0/user-guide/definition_files.html) (`.def`).
 This definition file is a blueprint for how Singularity should build the container image.
 It includes information about the base OS to build, which software to install and several other options.